zushicat/crawler-NRW-aerial-images/README.md

 # crawler-aerial-images
 Crawl arial images (published by Bezirksregierung NRW) of a selected city in North Rhine-Westphalia and save those images on the fly with reduced resolution.

-The original images have a tremendously high resolution (10cm per pixel), which is far too high for many computer vision applications (i.e. object detection with machine learning techniques).
+The original images have a tremendously high resolution (10cm per pixel resp.
+10000x10000 pixel), which is far too high for many computer vision applications (i.e. object detection with machine learning techniques).
 Hence this little crawler to automatically create instantly useable imagesets.